rsdoiel/antenna/index.md

 > An experiment in personal news aggregation

-The goal of the Antenna is to provide a means I can quickly scan new content on the web I might be interested in reading.
+The Antenna is designed to provide  me a way to quickly scan new content on the web I might be interested in reading.
 In essence Antenna is a [Linklog](https://en.wikipedia.org/wiki/Linklog).
 A list of feeds is aggregated into a collection of items and presented in descending date order.
 Most lists aggregate by the week since I don't always have time to read.
 The [Snapshots](snapshots/) list is aggregated by the day.
 The following lists are available.
 All items link back to their origin sites for actual reading.

 Collection                                          Description of Posts                                               list
 ---------------------------------                   --------------------------------------------------------------     --------------------------------